João Pedro Torlades O'Neill

-João Pedro Torlades O'Neill (Palmela – ?), was a son of Joaquim Torlades O'Neill and wife and first cousin Maria Carolina Caffary (or Caffre).
+João Pedro Torlades O'Neill (Palmela, 1 March 1855 – Setúbal, 4 April 1905), was a son of Joaquim Torlades O'Neill and wife and first cousin Maria Carolina Caffary (or Caffre).

 Career

 He was a Vice-Consul of Belgium in Setúbal, etc.

 Marriage and issue

 He married in Setúbal, São Sebastião, on 30 November 1876 to Leopoldina Carolina de Almeida Carvalho (Setúbal, São Sebastião, 8 February 1853 – ?), daughter of Dr. João Carlos de Almeida Carvalho, Licentiate in Law from the University of Coimbra, lawyer, Historiographer (dedicating himself a lot to the History of Setúbal, his homeland), journalist, First Officer Tachygrapher of the Secretariat of the Chamber of the Peers of the Realm, etc., and wife and cousin Mariana Inácia Pinto de Carvalho, and had seven children: